 When it comes to dog supplements, Zesty Paws is one of the most trusted brands, and with good reason- the quality and effectiveness of their products are lauded by pet parents all around the globe.
 These probiotic chews have over 15,000 reviews and a stellar rating of 4.5 stars – a testament to the efficiency and quality of this dog probiotic.
 With 3 billion colony forming units with each serving, the potent blend of probiotics and prebiotics in this supplement will eliminate all kinds of stomach discomfort and digestive issues.
 To boot, the formula also contains plant-based sources of important dog digestive enzymes–papaya and pumpkin.
-The supplement comes in the form of pumpkin-flavored soft chews.
+The supplement comes in the form of pumpkin-flavored or chicken-flavored soft chews.

 With human-grade ingredients used in its formula, this GI digestive enzyme supplement by Dr. Mercola is one of the best on the market.
 Suitable for dogs and cats alike, it contains an animal-based pancreatic enzyme that includes all three dog digestive enzymes (lipase, amylase, protease) as the foundation for the formula.
 Additionally, there are digestion-supporting enzymes such as papain, bromelain, and Betaine HCL that work together to make sure that digestion and nutrient-absorption go smoothly and flawlessly.
 It also contains herbs that have been used for years by both animals and humans to support a healthy digestive system.
 Easy to dose, this supplement powder is ideal for multi-pet households as it can be safely given to cats and dogs both.